Phoenix police looking for leads in 2009 murder, 2016 robbery

-The body of an elderly homeless man, Amado Camacho, was found in an alley along 16th Street south of Thomas Road on the morning of April 8, 2009.
+The body of an elderly homeless man, Amado Camacho, was found in a Phoenix alley along 16th Street south of Thomas Road on the morning of April 8, 2009.

 “The most frustrating thing about this is Amado was in a wheelchair.
 He probably couldn’t defend himself,” Phoenix Police Sgt.
 Jamie Rothschild said.
 “The fact that someone would beat him to death then try to set him on fire makes this a brutal crime.”

-Amado was really well known by both the people in the neighborhood and some of the patrol officers.
-In fact, they would bring him food whenever they could and they say he was always so appreciative and kind.
+Camacho was well known by both the people in the neighborhood and some of the patrol officers.
+In fact, they would bring him food whenever they could and they say he was always appreciative and kind.

 “It was hard to believe he even had an enemy so the fact that he was found killed was really puzzling,” Rothschild said.

 Next, finding companionship on Craigslist is never a good idea.

 In this case, a 59-year-old man picked up a guy, later identified as 22-year-old Carlos Mejia, and brought him to his home near 23rd Avenue and Bethany Home Road.
 It was Monday, June 20, 2016.